 For all students with valid SAT scores, the SAT Evidence-Based Reading and Writing (formerly “Writing plus Critical Reading”) will be equated to ACT reading scores.

-Students with a valid Smarter Balance English Language Arts/Literacy score which meets the SDBOR threshold for English placement or greater are exempt from taking READ 041.
-Smarter Balance scores may also be used if on the high school transcript.
+Students with a valid 11th Grade Smarter Balanced English Language Arts/Literacy score are exempt from taking READ 041.
+11th Grade Smarter Balanced scores may also be used if on the high school transcript.

-The requirement to complete READ 041 will be waived if a student transfers in a comparable three (3)-credit reading course with a grade of RS or C (or equivalent) or better.
+The requirement to complete READ 041 will be waived if a student has completed a comparable three (3)-credit college reading course with a grade of RS or C (or equivalent) or better.

-Transfer students with 30 or more credits completed and a cumulative GPA of 3.0 or above at the time of transfer are exempt from completing the remedial reading course (regardless of ACT/SAT scores).
+Entering students with 30 or more accepted college credits and a cumulative GPA of 3.0 or above at the time of transfer are exempt from completing the remedial reading course (regardless of ACT/SAT scores).

 The University shall provide accommodation regarding the provision of ACCUPLACER examinations pursuant to Title II of the Americans with Disabilities Act and Section 504 of the Rehabilitation Act.